 - 7. Irish Independent, 8 May 1980.

 Difficulty & Growth

-As a result of Fr Black’s refusal to send SSPX priests, alternative priests needed to be found.
+The demand for priests was great, but with the scarcity of SSPX priests in England, alternative priests needed to be found.
 Advertisements requesting priests were placed in Irish daily newspapers which, unsurprisingly, proved unsuccessful.
 However, three priests were sourced through personal connections: a retired Irish Holy Ghost priest, Fr Foley; Fr Patrick O’Rourke and an English-based priest, Fr Alan Wilders.

 The connection with the English priest, Fr Wilders, was a fortuitous one and came about through another Englishman, Kieron Wood.
 Wood, who had moved to Ireland in 1978, noted: ‘I told the Committee that I knew a priest in Rochester, England, who might be willing to come over.
 Fr Wilders came over and we continued, almost unaffected.’
 Between 5 October 1980 – 4 April 1982 Masses were kept going in Ireland by these three, non-SSPX, priests.
 Once again, their collusion with the SSPX was frowned upon by the Irish hierarchy and they requested that their names not be disclosed.
 It should be noted that only for the assistance of these priests the SSPX’s Irish mission may have collapsed at this juncture.